 Dandruff is, as mentioned, caused by a sensitivity to oleic acid.
-This acid is a by-product of the malassezia fungus that is present on all of our scalps.
+This acid is a by-product of the Malassezia globosa fungus that is present on all of our scalps.

 In those sensitive to it – that’s around 50% of people – the scalp can be affected in a number of ways.
 There are two major ways that you can tell dandruff from head lice:

-- Adhesion: Dandruff flakes (which can be white to yellowish) can appear attached to the scalp, or loose on hair fibres.
-They easily slide up, down, or off a hair fibre.
+- Adhesion: Dandruff flakes (which can be white to yellowish) can appear attached to the scalp, or loose on hair fibers.
+They easily slide up, down, or off a hair fiber.

 In those with head lice, by contrast, itching is our body’s reaction to the saliva secreted by the lice when they feed on our blood.
 They also produce symptoms that are distinct from dandruff in many ways:

-- Adhesion: the eggs, or “nits,” of head lice are attached directly to the hair, and are difficult to move on the fibre.
-They show up as small white, yellow, or even brown teardrop-shaped bumps on the hair fibre.
+- Adhesion: the eggs, or “nits,” of head lice are attached directly to the hair and are difficult to move on the fiber.
+They show up as small white, yellow, or even brown teardrop-shaped bumps on the hair fiber.

-- Location: nits tend to be more localised than dandruff, occurring primarily behind the ears and in the neck area
+- Location: nits tend to be more localized than dandruff, occurring primarily behind the ears and in the neck area.

 - Sores: You may find evidence of small red sores as a result of the bite of the lice.